cfengine/documentation/reference/promise-types/files.markdown

 **Description**: List of acceptable user names or ids for the file, or regexes to match

-A list of anchored regular expressions any of which must match the entire userid.
+A list of [anchored][anchored] regular expressions any of which must match the entire userid.

 **Type**: `slist`